ronaldoussoren/altgraph/doc/objectgraph.rst

    Filter the ObjectGraph in-place by removing all edges to nodes that do not match every filter in the given filter list

    Returns a tuple containing the number of:
    (*nodes_visited*, *nodes_removed*, *nodes_orphaned*)

+.. method:: ObjectGraph.edgeData(fromNode, toNode):
+   Return the edge data associated with the edge from *fromNode* to *toNode*.
+Raises :exc:`KeyError` when no such edge exists.

 Debug output